 2. Become a Professional Geographer

 If you’re a college student looking to make money outside, you should pursue a degree in geography.
-This will quickly land you a basic geographer’s job with the federal government, where you’ll have immense growth potential.
+This will quickly land you a basic geographer’s job with the federal government, with immense growth potential.

 Geographers are skilled individuals who study the ever-changing landscape of the earth through satellite imagery, maps, field excursions, and conducting censuses.

-Using these techniques, they conduct thorough research on the earth’s geography to collect crucial information for the economy and the health and mining industries.
+Using these techniques, they conduct thorough research on the earth’s geography to collect crucial information for the economy, health, and mining industries.

-For example, their research determines whether a piece of land is fit for a particular purpose or not and helps keep our maps updated as well.
+For example, their research determines whether a piece of land is fit for a particular purpose and helps keep our maps updated.

-As a beginner, you can earn around $50,000 a year working as a geographer, while seasoned workers can make $80,000 annually.
+As a geographer, you can earn around $50,000 a year as a beginner, while seasoned workers can make $80,000 annually.

 See Related: Best Sustainable Shoes for All Different Occasions